Before the Storm

 - Inventory your possessions and videotape / photograph your valuables

 - Trim trees and branches and remove coconuts and other yard debris (watch out for power lines) well before a storm is approaching.
+Thinking ahead, select to prevent damage and downed power lines.

 - Protect your pool by adding extra chlorine to prevent contamination, and lower the water no more than two feet - completely draining or lowering the water too much may cause the pool to pop out of the ground